-The Secretary of State has the power to determine what form of gambling can be authorised by Temporary Use Notices, and at the time of writing this statement the relevant regulations (SI no 3157: The Gambling Act 2005 (Temporary Use Notices) Regulations 2007) state that Temporary Use Notices can only be used to permit the provision of facilities or equal chance gaming, where the gaming is intended to produce a single winner, which in practice means poker tournaments.
+The Secretary of State has the power to determine what form of gambling can be authorised by Temporary Use Notices, and at the time of writing this statement the relevant regulations (SI no 3157: The Gambling Act 2005 (Temporary Use Notices) Regulations 2007) state that temporary use notices may only be used to permit the provision of facilities for equal chance gaming, where the gaming is intended to produce a single overall winner.
+There can, however, be more than one competition with a single winner held at the individual event covered by a specific temporary use notice.
+The facilities may not be provided in circumstances where any person participating in the gaming does so by means of a gaming machine.
+Equal chance gaming is gaming which does not involve playing or staking against a bank and gives equally favourable chances to all participants.
+Examples of equal chance gaming include games such as backgammon, mah-jong, rummy, kalooki, dominoes, cribbage, bingo and poker.

 There are a number of statutory limits as regards Temporary Use Notices.
-The meaning of "premises" in Part 8 of the Act is discussed in Part 7 of the Gambling Commission Guidance to Licensing Authorities.
-As with "premises", the definition of a "set of premises" will; be a question of fact in the particular circumstances of each notice that is given.
+The meaning of "premises" in Part 8 of the Act is discussed in Part 7 of the Gambling Commission Guidance to Licensing Authorities and at paragraph 14.10 of the Guidance.
+As with "premises", the definition of a "set of premises" will be a question of fact in the particular circumstances of each notice that is given.
 In the Act "premises" is defined as including "any place".
 In considering whether a place falls with the definition of a "set of premises", the licensing authority need to look at, amongst other things, the ownership/occupation and control of the premises.